 Require that objects grant the bucket owner full control

-You can use a bucket policy to require that any objects uploaded to your bucket by another account must set the ACL as "bucket-owner-full-control".
-For an example, see When other AWS accounts upload objects to my S3 bucket, how can I require that they grant me ownership of objects?
+You can use a bucket policy to require that objects uploaded to your bucket by another account set the ACL as bucket-owner-full-control.
+For an example, see When other AWS accounts upload objects to my Amazon S3 bucket, how can I require that they grant me full control of the objects?

 Related information